jpmondet/devnet_training/maths_4_dev_and_networking/information_theory.md

 Hence, the coding scheme must aim to maximize I(X;Y).
 Moreover, Shannon showed that this max is also the greatest rate at which information can be carried over a noisy channel without introducing uncorrectable errors (**turbo codes** or **Low Density Parity codes** approach this max rate).

+Shannon's theorem also show :
+- that sequences of i.i.d typical symbols maps to a set of 2^(nH(Y|X)) non-overlapping sequences of symbols that are also typical
+- that the sender can send a maximum of 2^(n(H(Y)) - H(Y|X)) distinct decodable messages.
+- The contribution of each symbol to the total set of messages is bounded by 2^(I(X;Y)).

+### The Gaussian Channel

+This approach aims to facilitate the determination of the capacity of a channel and to modelized the fact that real life channels are continuous.

+The huge takeaway is that channel capacity can be pretty easily found by computing : **Channel Capacity = bandwidth * log (1+P/N)**.
+The bandwidth is the width of the continuous channel over which is it carried (in hertz).
+The second part (log) is usually denoted as the SNR(dB) = 10log10(P/N).

+However, in some specific use cases (like WiFi) interferences made by multiple senders diminish greatly the Channel Capacity.